Services and facilities temporarily affected in Peel

 Community Recycling Centres (CRCs)

-Peel CRCs are currently not accepting electronics, tires, large appliances (such as stoves, fridges and dishwashers) or bulky items.
+Peel CRCs are currently not accepting electronics, tires or, large appliances (such as stoves, fridges and dishwashers).

 Donation drop-off and reuse stores